coltongrainger/blog/_posts/2018-07-28-three-self-intros.md

 After a contemplative and absurdly open-ended summer, I wrote three descriptions of myself and my goals for folks who I might look for mentorship from.
 Given their positive feedback, I'm posting my initial outbound emails.

-The first message was intended for the maths department at CU (whom I know I'll have a relationship with), the second was a cursory message sent to the programming languages mentoring workshop (Stephanie Weirich had solicited applications on twitter), and the third was sort of a long-overdue thank you card to Issa Rice.
+The first message was intended for the maths department at CU, the second was a cursory message sent to the programming languages mentoring workshop (Stephanie Weirich had solicited applications on twitter), and the third was sort of a long-overdue thank you card to Issa Rice.

 ## CU Boulder maths dept